po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/04-Stu_Webpack/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How would we do this in production mode?
+* How can we implement Watch mode in production?

 Use [Google](https://www.google.com) or another search engine to research this.